xeho91/xeho91/README.md

 soon.
 Is quite astonishing to me,
 how little I knew,
-if I didn't start to discover and experience with my own eyes.
+if I didn't start to experience with my own eyes.

 </details>